-On August 24, 2011, the Rogers Fire Department was awarded Accredited Agency Status by the Commission on Fire Accreditation International (CFAI) in Atlanta, Georgia.
-The department is 1 of only 155 agencies worldwide to obtain CFAI Accredited Agency Status.
+On August 24, 2011, the Rogers Fire Department was first awarded Accredited Agency Status by the Commission on Fire Accreditation International (CFAI) in Atlanta, Georgia.
+The department is 1 of only about 220 agencies worldwide to obtain CFAI Accredited Agency Status.

 The goal of the CFAI is to assist fire and emergency service agencies throughout the world in achieving excellence through self-assessment, accreditation, and continuous quality improvement in order to enhance service delivery to their communities.

 Most importantly, being an accredited fire agency enhances our quality improvement processes and provides the highest level of fire and rescue services to the City of Rogers.
 Benefits of accreditation and self-assessment include: